neuralmaticv/neuralmaticv/README.md

 - 👨🏻‍💻 Geek and pet lover 🐾
 - 🇧🇦 Junior Scholar at [Bosnia & Herzegovina Futures Foundation](https://www.bhfuturesfoundation.org/)
 - 📈 Associate Member of [Association for Digital Transformation in BiH](https://www.udt.ba/o-nama/)
-- 🚌 In free time, mostly involved with urban mobility utility programming. 🚲
 - ❣️ Always use your code for good!

 📧 If you have any questions or if you want to connect with me, feel free to drop me an email at vladocodes@gmail.com